hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 This entire document discusses security considerations with various parameters selections of NSEC3 and NSEC3PARAM fields.

+The point where a validating resolver returns insecure vs the point where it returns SERVFAIL must be considered carefully.
+Specifically, when a validating resolver treats a zone as insecure above a particular value (say 100) and returns SERVFAIL above a higher point (say 500), it leaves the zone subject to man-it-the-middle attacks as if it was unsigned between these values.
+Thus, validating resolver operators and software vendors SHOULD set the point above which a zone is treated for certain values of NSEC3 iterations counts to the same as the point where a validating resolver begins returning SERVFAIL.

 # Operational Considerations

 This entire document discusses operational considerations with various